precice/precice.github.io/pages/community/community-contribute-to-precice.md

   - Which versions of preCICE, adapters, and solvers have you tried?
   - If it is a solver we don't already support, how can we get it?
   - How should the results look like?
 A screenshot would be very helpful.
+- In the `README.md` file, following the general structure of the existing tutorials, document:
+  - the scenario setup,
+  - the dependencies,
-- In the `README.md` file, document the scenario setup, the dependencies, how to run it, how to visualize the results, and an example picture or video of the results.
-Follow the general structure in the existing tutorials.
-Don't forget to adapt the `permalink:` field in the beginning of the file.
+  - how to run the tutorial,
+  - how to visualize the results, and
+  - an example picture or video of the results.
+  - Don't forget to adapt the `permalink:` field in the beginning of the file.
 - The run scripts (`run.sh`) should be very short.
-You can probably reuse some of the scripts we already provide.
+  - Try to reuse the scripts we already provide in `tools/` and in other tutorials.
+  - The run script itself must be executable for a default case without any arguments.
+  - Optional arguments can include `-parallel`, or anything that triggers a special case.
 - For the `clean.sh` script, you can use the functions provided in `tools/cleaning-tools.sh`
 - If there is already a `precice-config.xml` for the case you are simulating, please use the same one (or contribute changes to that).
 We want that all solvers that can simulate a given case use the same preCICE configuration file.

+{% note %}
-- If you add a complete new tutorial case, the case also needs to be added to the [tutorials sidebar](https://github.com/precice/precice.github.io/blob/master/_data/sidebars/tutorial_sidebar.yml) on the [tutorials website section](tutorials.html).
+If you add a complete new tutorial case, the case also needs to be added to the [tutorials sidebar](https://github.com/precice/precice.github.io/blob/master/_data/sidebars/tutorial_sidebar.yml) on the [tutorials website section](tutorials.html).
 Please open a pull request to the [website repository](https://github.com/precice/precice.github.io).
 Please note that we will only merge this one with the next release of the tutorials, such that the list of tutorial cases on the website does not deviate from the list of released tutorial cases.
+{% endnote  %}

 ### Naming conventions

 - Directories use `-` to separate words, not `_`, and only use lowercase.
+  - We use `_` for separating case combinations, e.g., in the reference results: `fluid-openfoam_solid-calculix.tar.gz`.
 - Data and mesh names should start with uppercase and use `-` as separator.
 - Data names are in singular, e.g. `Stress`, `Heat-Flux`.
 - Mesh names start with the participant/domain name, e.g. `Fluid-Mesh`.